francamacdowell/orchestrator-airflow/README.md

-# Airflow as pipeline orchestrator
+# Airflow as Pipeline Orchestrator
 > Example usage and deployment of Airflow scheduling and monitoring workflows with docker-compose.